statype/analytics-engineering-assessment/README.md

 will be running , python will be installed, and `dbt` and `sqlfluff` (a configured SQL linter) will be ready to go.

+The database should be pre-loaded with data meaning that if you run `workspace/acme-corp$ dbt run` (`dbt run` from the `/workspace/acme-corp` directory) you should not get any errors.
+If you do please run `dbt debug` from the same directory - it should say "All checks passed!" - if not please let us know.

+There are two sets of helper commands in the form of "make targets" e.g. commands of the form `make <target>` available from two different directories:

+- `/workspace` has commands to setup, and reset your database if things aren't working.
+- `/workspace/acme-corp` has commands to run and test `dbt` models as well as lint (check) them for style.

+In either directory running `make help` will give you a list of available commands.

 If you have any difficulties with the above please reach out to us and we will do our best to unstick you.